FAQs On Dental Prostheses

 Are there non- or minimally invasive bonded veneers?

-Unless already over-prepared, teeth can be restored with veneers in 95% of the cases.
+Unless already overly-prepared, teeth can be restored with veneers in 95% of the cases.
 Of these cases a significant number can be restored with prep-less veneers (ie. Teeth remain intact) and the rest with minimally invasive techniques (teeth reduction 0.3- 0.5 cm)

 Which is the least invasive aesthetic enhancement for intact teeth?

-If there are only color issues to be addressed, bleaching techniques can best serve intact teeth, as they are totally safe.
+If there are only color issues to be addressed, bleaching/whitening techniques can best serve intact teeth, as they are totally safe.
 It is also to consider that non-invasive bonded ceramic/synthetic-resin restorations (veneers-onlays) can also be a very good option.
 They provide supreme aesthetics, durability and maintain tooth structure.